 Failure to Delete Testing Data and Backdoor Accounts

 Testing, when done, often involves inspecting the codes line by line.
 It also involves creating accounts where necessary to test data inputs.
 Sometimes, programmers tend to forget to reset the code to eliminate the created accounts.
 This leaves the app significantly at risk of being compromised by the third parties whose accounts were not deleted.
 Credentials of such accounts are also often handled in a less secure manner, leading to a compromise, especially if such accounts were accorded administrative rights.
+A common mistake people make with their security is thinking that by throwing away or just conventionally deleting the information you are secure, but that isn’t the case.
+Any hardware that has testing data needs to be cleaned by either the tester or the facility to prevent the possibility of recovery.

 Forgetting Analytics Tracking